DOAJ/doaj/static_content/support/content/thank-you.md

-Thank you for you for supporting DOAJ.
+Thank you very much for supporting DOAJ!

 Your payment has been made and the transaction is complete.